AbhinavJain13/Python-Tic-Tac-Toe/README.md

 # Python-Tic-Tac-Toe
-GUI application written in Python for Tic Tac Toe
+GUI application written in Python for a simple Tic Tac Toe game.

 ## Usage
 ```